keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 of everything Kubernetes does in the context of a Deployment.
 It provides this information
-for all applications running in your cluster, of everything Kubernetes does in the context of a deployment.
+for all applications running in your cluster, and includes information about everything Kubernetes does in the context of a deployment.
 To do this,
 Keptn introduces the concept of an `application`, which is an abstraction that connects multiple